keejuff26-jpg/keejuff26/README.md

 # Hi, I'm Keegan! 👋

-I am a passionate M.Tech CS student at IIT Kharagpur, driven by a curiosity for technology and a love for writing.
-My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.
+I am a senior in Highschool currently taking an online course on the coding language, Python.
+I have learned a couple other languages as well that I have been able to transition over into this new class.

 ![keejuff26's Stats](https://github-readme-stats.vercel.app/api?username=keejuff26&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)